The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.

-- Nick Barley, Director of the Edinburgh International Book Festival
+- Nick Barley – Director of Edinburgh International Book Festival

 - Professor Louise Richardson – Vice Chancellor of the University of Oxford

-As well as awarding the Man Booker Prize and the Man Booker International Prize, the Booker Prize Foundation also works to promote the art of literature for the public benefit through various schemes, initiatives and projects.
+As well as awarding The Booker Prize and The International Booker Prize, The Booker Prize Foundation works to promote the art of literature for the public benefit through various schemes, initiatives and projects.

 The Foundation supports a diverse range of activities which promote and foster literature, and has a special interest in encouraging reading of high quality contemporary fiction.

 Libraries and schools

 The Foundation has worked with libraries across Britain for many years, promoting the prize, especially the shortlist, to library users.
 In recent years school sixth forms have become involved in our libraries project.

 The Foundation is also active elsewhere in the education sector.
 Its university initiative encourages first year students at universities across the UK to appreciate and engage with the very best contemporary literary fiction.
 Regardless of their chosen field of study, students are given a winning or shortlisted Booker Prize novel to read and discuss followed by a visit from the author who takes part in a combination of workshops, lectures and reading groups.